Vehmloewff/decentralized-particles/README.md

 createParticlesOnCanvas(canvasElement, { nextFrameCaller: fn => requestAnimationFrame(fn) });
 ```

 The unique thing about this package is that the particles do not have to be drawn on canvas.
 They can be anything, anywhere!
+Particles are completly abstract, 100% decentralized.
 Check out the [DecentralizedParticles example](#decentralizedparticles), or the [official canvas implementation](src/canvas.ts) for more information.

 ## API